-During the preparation of the Management Plan including the Dartmoor Debates and public opinion survey, we received many comments for more trees in the landscape.
+During the preparation of the Partnership Plan including the Dartmoor Debates and public opinion survey, we received many comments in support of more trees in the landscape.
 Various terms were used, with general consensus around natural regeneration and succession of native woodland creeping up river valleys, but with less consensus around commercial forestry and conifer plantations, although the potential for woodland creation and management to support the local economy was broadly supported.
 Concerns were also raised that current policies and designations prevent new woodland creation from happening.

 The Climate Change Committee has suggested a UK target of 1.5million hectares of new woodland planting by 2050 to respond to the climate emergency.
 The current government has a target to create 30,000ha of new woodland in England every year until 2025.

 There are potential conflicts between more trees and other objectives of the Partnership Plan, including landscape character and cultural heritage.
 Trees are an important part of the landscape character in Dartmoor, but this does not mean that more trees would be appropriate everywhere, for example on the open, windswept upland moors which are one of Dartmoor’s special qualities due to the far-reaching views and a sense of remoteness and wildness.
 Many of the areas where more trees would fit into the landscape, for example along the river valleys, have important archaeological features such as the tin streaming along many moorland rivers, for which Dartmoor is internationally significant.